 First, you can select if you’re going to be shipping physical goods or not.
 If you check the box, WooCommerce will pre-set the remaining shipping-related details in the settings.

 Next, tax!
-WooCommerce has a very neat tax module, the best thing about it is that it helps you figure out the tax rates based on your store location (you’ve set it in the previous step).
+WooCommerce has a very neat tax module, the best thing about it is that it helps you figure out the tax rates based on your store location (you have set it in the previous step).

 If you’re going to charge sales tax (in most cases you are), just check the main tax box.
 As soon as you do this, a new set of boxes will appear and inform you of what’s going to happen next.